The Child Care Coordination Office provides a variety of services to support children and families in the City of Irvine.

 The CRC offers resources and materials to support your child’s early learning and development.

-A list of workshops and events for early care & education professionals is provided to enhance the quality of child care in Irvine.
+A list of workshops and events for early care and education professionals is provided to enhance the quality of child care in Irvine.
 Workshops may also be of interest to parents.
 Please see each specific listing for the appropriate audience.